Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 }
 ```

 This function creates other functions that will call `console.log()`, but with a tag preceding it.
-We could create `log` methods on a class-by-class basis, each with a prefix, and this way be able to tell logs apart.
+We could create `log` methods on a class-by-class basis, each with a prefix, and thus be able to tell different logs from each other.

 However, do notice the following behavior: